 We highly recommend keeping these three points in mind:

 You should keep portion sizes exceedingly small.
-Bananas should only be a portion of your bird’s fruit and veggie intake – and that intake should only make up about 20% of their diet.
+Bananas should only be a portion of your bird’s fruit intake – and that intake should only make up about 5-10% of their diet.
 Usually, that looks like a piece or two of banana a week.
+It’s also best to rotate several different fruits in your cockatiel’s diet on a regular basis.

 Peels are safe for parrots to eat in moderation.
 However, that doesn’t mean that you should allow your cockatiel to consume massive amounts of peels, though.

 We do recommend only feeding a small number of peels.
-You want to feed your cockatiel mostly peeled banana.
+You want to feed your cockatiel mostly peeled bananas.
 Nibbling in small amounts is fine, but we don’t recommend anything beyond that.

 Banana peels are technically safe, but they aren’t the best option for your cockatiel.